ryrob30/mobile-services.en/help/ios/ios-ext/ios-ext.md

 uuid: 8afc03fe-403e-4643-ada1-30e403ede238
 ---

-# iOS Extension Implementation {#ios-extension-implementation}
+# iOS extension implementation {#ios-extension-implementation}

 You can use the iOS extension helps you collect usage data from your Apple Watch Apps (WatchOS 1), Today Widgets, Photo Editing widgets, and other iOS extension apps.

-## Recommendations for Using the iOS SDK Instead of Your Wrapper {#section_97577331FD9E4FFBBE05D402C67AEE69}
+## Recommendations for using the iOS SDK instead of your wrapper {#section_97577331FD9E4FFBBE05D402C67AEE69}

 >[!IMPORTANT]
 >